opensearch-project/documentation-website/_analyzers/token-filters/hunspell.md

 ## Example

-The following example request creates a new index named `my_index` and configures an analyzer with the `hunspell` filter:
+The following example request creates a new index named `my_index` and configures an analyzer with a `hunspell` filter:

 ```json
 PUT /my_index